eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 .set reorder
 ```

-[`.set noreorder`][gas-mips] tells the assembler *don't touch my instruction order, I've handled the delay slots myself*.
-It exists because the assembler will do this job too, dropping in `nop`s to keep hand-written assembly correct.
+[`.set noreorder`][gas-mips] tells the assembler: *don't touch my instruction order, I've handled the delay slots myself*.
+This directive exists because the assembler can do this job too, dropping in `nop`s to keep hand-written assembly correct.

-So the abstraction never really disappeared.
-It moved.
-The hardware declined to hide the pipeline, and the toolchain hides it instead — and you can switch that off when you're writing a boot ROM and you want the raw machine.
+So the abstraction never really disappeared, it just moved.
+The hardware declined to hide the pipeline, and the toolchain hides it instead.
+And you can switch that off when you're writing a boot ROM and want to deal with the raw machine.

 ### Show me the code

-So what does any of this mean for an emulator?
+So, what does all of this mean for an emulator?

-The good news, and the thing that took me longest to believe: **you do not have to simulate five pipeline stages.** Only the two places where the overlap is *observable*.
-Everything else is invisible, and you keep the one-instruction-at-a-time interpreter loop you'd write for a 65816 — about ten lines of extra state.
+The good news, and the thing that took me the longest to believe, is that **you don't have to simulate the five pipeline stages**.
+Only the two places where the overlap is *observable*.
+Everything else is invisible, so you get to keep the same one-instruction-at-a-time interpreter loop you'd write for a 65816, with about ten lines of extra state.

 #### Two program counters

-The branch delay slot means you can't have a single `pc`.
-You need both what's executing now and what's queued behind it:
+Because of the branch delay slot, we can't have a single `pc` anymore.
+We need to keep track of both what's executing now and what's queued behind it:

 ```cpp
 u32 pc = 0;          // instruction about to execute